A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives: Population balance equation and solution methods

 \subsection{Discretized population balance equation (DPBE)}

-For applications where knowledge of the full number density function is desired, we have to resort to other methods.
+For applications where knowledge of the full number density function is desired, one has to resort to other methods.
 The discretization of the distribution is a method that yields the evolution of the full distribution.
-We use the method of finite volumes to solve the population balance equation.
-The method discretizes the domain of $L$ into $N_D$ finite volumes or cells of width $\Delta L _i$ where the average value of the number density in cell $i$ is given by:
+The most popular methods here are finite volume methods.
+These methods discretize the domain of $L$ into $N_D$ finite volumes or cells of width $\Delta L _i$ where the average value of the number density in cell $i$ is given by:

-where $L_i^+$ and $L_i^-$ correspond to the faces of cell $i$, i.e. the particle length at the boundaries of cell $i$.
+where $L_i^+$ and $L_i^-$ correspond to the faces of cell $i$, i.e., the particle length at the boundaries of cell $i$.
 Thus, the method leads to a system of $N_D$ ordinary differential equations.
-Exemplary application to the population balance equation for cell $i$ considering only growth leads to:
+Exemplary application to the PBE for cell $i$ considering only growth leads to:

 The accuracy of the method is highly dependent on the method used to determine the values of $n(L_i^+,t)$ and $n(L_i^-,t)$ on the cell faces.
-As shown by \citet{liuWeightedEssentiallyNonoscillatory1994}, we use a weighted essentially non-oscillatory (WENO) scheme to calculate the fluxes between finite volumes.
-Nucleation is easily considered by adding the respective source term scaled by the width of the first cell to the differential equation of the first cell.
+Higher-order approximations offer greater accuracy but can lead to oscillations.
+As shown by \citet{liuWeightedEssentiallyNonoscillatory1994}, a weighted essentially non-oscillatory (WENO) scheme can be used to calculate the fluxes between finite volumes using high orders but still avoiding oscillations.
+Popular alternatives that are commonly used for PBEs are high-resolution finite volume methods \cite{qamarComparativeStudyHigh2006}.
+Here, the fluxes are also computed using higher order approximations, but in contrast to WENO, the non-oscillatory property is achieved by using flux-limiters.
+In the finite volume method, nucleation is easily considered by adding the respective source term scaled by the width of the first cell to the differential equation of the first cell.
 Agglomeration is considered by computing the birth and death terms of \eqref{eq:PBESourceTermssubeq:Birth} and \eqref{eq:PBESourceTermssubeq:Death} for each element.
 Performing this calculation for each cell is expensive.